LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/on-premises/docker.md

 and fill it out.

-On the connection string configuration, use the value below replacing `HOST_IP` with the IP address of the host and `SOME_PASS` with the password you chose for the SQL Server:
+On the connection string configuration, use the value below replacing `HOST_IP` with the IP address of the host and `SOME_PASS` with the password you chose for PostgreSQL:

 [!include[Connection string](../../../../../includes/rest-pki/core/docker/sample-config-connection-string.md)]